BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 To calculate a full simulation image, you can use the |icon-compute| :guilabel:`Run` button from the toolbar or in the menu bar, choose :guilabel:`Compute` → :guilabel:`Run`.
 Full simulation images have the true number of pixels of your detector.
 All activated effects are taken into account (e.g. source spot sampling, detector multisampling, scattering).
 Depending on your simulation parameters, a full simulation can take much longer than computing a simple preview image.

-If :guilabel:`Use GPU` is activated in the :guilabel:`Compute` menu (:numref:`guiComputeMenu`), *aRT*\ ist will use some OpenGL techniques to speed up computation, but a big part is still performed on the CPU.
+If :guilabel:`Use GPU` is activated in the :guilabel:`Compute` menu (:numref:`guiComputeMenu`), *aRT*\ ist will use some OpenGL techniques on your graphics card to speed up computations, but a big part is still performed on the CPU.
 If your graphics card does not support it, *aRT*\ ist will automatically use the CPU for all computations.

 :guilabel:`Single Precision` will use 32-bit floating point values for parts of the computations instead of 64-bit double precision values.
 In some cases, it might speed up computations.